• Skip to main content

 There could be many reasons for inflammation in your lower back:

-• Lumbar bulging/herniated disc
+- Lumbar bulging disc

 But, for practical purposes, it doesn’t really matter why your lower back is inflamed.